The European Ceramic Society

 Article 16

-All acts binding upon the Society shall be signed by the President or by his/her delegate and by a representative of the Council, who will not need to prove the powers upon which they are acting to third parties.
+All acts binding upon the Society shall be signed by the President or by his/her delegate and by a representative of the Council, who will not need to prove to third parties the powers upon which they are acting.

 Article 17

-The Society shall be represented in litigations and legal acts by the President or by a member of the PEC appointed by him/her, either as plaintiff or as defendant.
+The Society shall be represented with regard to third parties, in court and within the framework of official acts, including those requiring the intervention of a civil servant or a notary by the President or by a member of the PEC appointed by him/her, either as plaintiff or as defendant.

 Article 18 - The President Elect